renatoalmeidamartins/DevGenAIJul2026/README.md

 # DevGenAIJul2026

-# Please don't forget to fill the survey, through [Myclass -> past classes](https://myclass.skillbuilder.aws/), or in the email you received.
+## Please don't forget to fill the survey, through [Myclass -> past classes](https://myclass.skillbuilder.aws/), or in the email you received confirming course completion.
+Through myclass, you can also get the class certiicate

 ## My contact details
 - [Linkedin](https://www.linkedin.com/in/renatodealmeidamartins/)